FERROELECTRIC

 Materials Design

-Electronic Metamaterials for Microelectronics
+Ferroelectric Materials for Microelectronics

 (i) Unprecedented electronic properties via negative electronic phenomena (e.g. negative capacitance) stabilized in composite systems with collective electronic order (e.g. ferroelectricity)